Profile for David L. Burton

 Areas of work

-Education: Bachelor’s degree in journalism and political science from Drury University, 1988; Masters in communication from Drury University, 2001.
+Education: Bachelor’s degree in journalism and political science from Drury University, 1988; Masters in integrated marketing and communication from Drury University, 2001.

-Memberships: Ozark Press Association, Missouri Press Association, Public Relations Society of America, Missouri Historic Schools Alliance, Country Schools Association of America and Friends of Greene County Extension.
+Memberships: Ozark Press Association, Missouri Press Association, Public Relations Society of America, Springfield Writer's Guild, Missouri Writer's Guild, National Association of Agriculture Extension Agents, Public Relations Society of America, Missouri Historic Schools Alliance, Country Schools Association of America, Ridgecrest Baptist Church and Friends of Greene County Extension.